Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Lower Bounds

 \subsection{Fault-tolerant (s,t)-mincut}

-Let $M$ be a $n\times n$ matrix of integers where for any $i,j\in [n]$, $M[i,j]$ stores an integer in the range $[1,n^c]$ for some constant $c>0$.
-Given any instance of the matrix ${M}$, we construct the following undirected graph $G(M)$.\\
+In this section, we provide a lower bound on the space for any data structure that can report the capacity of $(s,t)$-mincut after the failure of any edge.
+Let $M$ be a $n\times n$ matrix where for any $i,j\in [n]$, $M[i,j]$ stores an integer in the range $[1,n^c]$ for some constant $c>0$.
+Given any instance of the matrix ${M}$, we construct the following undirected graph $G(M)$ (refer to Figure \ref{fig : n2 values}($ii$) ignoring the edge directions).